-Sergey Kiselev says that it is mostly elderly people living alone who use this money to pay someone.
+Sergey Kiselev explains that it is mostly elderly people living alone who use this money to pay someone.
 Sergey Kiselev, however, is skeptical about the people that it is possible to hire.

-A young person with disabilities can only live in mainstream society if he or she has money to pay people or have relatives / friends who help, otherwise the person has to live a life in an institution says Sergey Kiselev.
+A young person with disabilities can only live in mainstream society if he or she has money to pay people or has relatives or friends who help, otherwise the person has to live a life in an institution says Sergey Kiselev.
 Minors live in special type of institution and when the person reaches 18 years, they are moved over to a new institution, now for adults.